 Crossing the floor

-For a question to be resolved in Parliament, a vote must be taken.
+For a question to be decided in Parliament, a vote must be taken.
 Parliamentary parties usually vote as a team, with all party members voting the same way.
 A member of a parliamentary party who votes against their party in a division is said to have crossed the floor.

 The House of Representatives during a division.